Simon-Fontaine/spectra-auth/docs/API.md

 ### createSession

-**Purpose:**
-Creates a new session for a user, generating secure session and CSRF tokens.
-This method enforces the maximum number of concurrent sessions per user.
+**Purpose:** Creates a new session for a user, generating secure session and CSRF tokens.
+This method enforces the maximum number of concurrent sessions per user.  **Note:** This function is generally used internally by `loginUser` and `validateAndRotateSession`.

 **Signature:**